jdubie/mininet-tcp-initial-cwnd/README.md

 ### Instructions to reproduce our experiement:

 Spin up our EC2 image in the AWS management console web application.
 AMI: `ami-56ba1a3f`
+* note - the image is only available in the East Coast Virginia and you need to use a c1.medium image

 ssh into that server (replace domain name with your instance's domain name)